 - 1. A baccalaureate (or higher) degree from an institution approved by the Commission. - 2.
 A fifth year, or its equivalent, of college or university education. - 3.
 Such specialized and professional preparation as the Commission may require.
-Please consult with the chairman of the Program in Speech Pathology on the La Sierra campus.
+Please consult with the chairman of the Program in Speech Pathology.